Secrets

 How to use existing Vault files in Ansible?

-Link: How to use existing Vault files in Ansible Tower There are a number of different places where you can store secret data – in AWX/Tower itself, within an Ansible Vault or in an external source.
+Links: How to use existing Vault files in Ansible Tower and Where to put ansible-vault password There are a number of different places where you can store secret data – in AWX/Tower itself, within an Ansible Vault or in an external source.
 Storing credentials within AWX/Tower is a good idea if you intend to run all jobs through AWX/Tower.
 If you want the flexibility to run jobs on both the CLI and AWX/Tower then using Ansible Vault is a good idea.
-However, as per the link you will likely want to store the Vault in the playbook area rather than the inventory area.
+However, as per the first link you will likely want to store the Vault in the playbook area rather than the inventory area.

 It is not recommended to keep the vault files with the inventory – as this would mean it decrypts the file every time the inventory sync runs.
 The way I’ve solved this now is by using “vars_files” in the playbook.
 It looks like this: